tdwg/website/content/pages/conferences/2021/index.md

 ## Registration

 While virtual, connecting and uniting the TDWG community for the sharing of standards, processes and tools, does not come free.
 This year's modest registration fee includes a discount structure, and is well worth the price.
-It also helps to defray the cost of abstract publication. **Registration will open in June.**
+It also helps to defray the cost of abstract publication. [**Register now**](https://reg.conferences.dce.ufl.edu/Basic/1400081801)

 ## Abstracts